rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 For a well written app that only paints the screen, and does nothing else, building for Android will be 'push button'.
 One can for example build 'Hello World' with the default 'buildozer.spec' file.
 Of course this does not describe many apps.

-This document is not a substitute for Reading The Fine Manual.
-[Buildozer](https://github.com/kivy/buildozer/tree/master/docs/source), [Python for Android](https://github.com/kivy/python-for-android/tree/develop/doc/source), and [Android](https://developer.android.com/guide).
-And assumes android.api >= 29
+This document is not a substitute for Reading The Fine Manual [(RTFM)](https://en.wikipedia.org/wiki/RTFM).
+Your basic resources are [Buildozer](https://github.com/kivy/buildozer/tree/master/docs/source), [Python for Android](https://github.com/kivy/python-for-android/tree/develop/doc/source), and [Android](https://developer.android.com/guide).

+We assume android.api >= 29

 Python-for-Android is a truly amazing achievement, but there are some details to understand.
 The alternative is Java and the Android api, which has been shown to induce insanity in laboratory mice.